sheneman/deep_lipid/README.md

 This software is associated with a published PLOS ONE journal article:

-Deep learning classification of lipid droplets in quantitative phase images
+Sheneman L, Stephanopoulos G, Vasdekis AE (2021) Deep learning classification of lipid droplets in quantitative phase images.
+PLOS ONE 16(4): e0249196. https://doi.org/10.1371/journal.pone.0249196
-L. Sheneman, G. Stephanopoulos, A. E. Vasdekis;   https://doi.org/10.1371/journal.pone.0249196

 The related data:  https://doi.org/10.7923/3d0d-yb04